florianburgener/hrdf-parser/README.md

 # HRDF Parser

-This library can be used to parse the HRDF format.
-Currently only available for Switzerland.
+This library is dedicated to the parsing of the HRDF format.
+For the moment, it can only parse the Swiss version of the HRDF format.

-Example of use:
+Author: Florian Burgener

+## Usage

 ```rs
 let hrdf = Hrdf::new(
     Version::V_5_40_41_2_0_5,